Part V

 When these lenses blur, suffering multiplies.
 Confusing your wiring with your wounding breeds shame for what you cannot (and should not) change and drives strategies that try to “fix” your nature instead of supporting it.

-Diverse minds bring unique strengths and perspectives to the work of transformation.
+Diverse minds bring real strengths to transformation.

 Celebrating Neurodiversity: Unique Strengths